Teenagers (song): Composition and lyrics

 "Teenagers" is an anthemic song which has been described as punk rock, glam rock, southern rock, and emo.
+According to sheet music published at Musicnotes.com by EMI Music Publishing, "Teenagers" is set in the key of E major and runs at a tempo of 108 beats per minute in common time.
 Instrumentally, the song begins with a simple guitar riff consisting of hammer-on notes and palm muting; a vibraslap can also be heard prior to each chorus.
 During the song's bridge, a "funky" guitar solo, described by Sam Roche of Guitar World as being "sing-along", is played.
 Both David Fricke of Rolling Stone and Christopher R. Weingarten of The New York Times stylistically compared "Teenagers" to songs by T. Rex, while both NME and Bryant compared it to those by Status Quo.
 Weingarten additionally noted how "Teenagers" seemed influenced by the Slade song "Mama Weer All Crazee Now", while NME also compared the track to those by Roxy Music.

 Lyrically, "Teenagers" was inspired by Gerard Way's fear of teenagers.
 It is distinctive from the rest of The Black Parade in that it does not directly follow the album's overarching narrative about the death of The Patient; Way instead described the song as a "commentary on kids being viewed as meat; by the government and by society".
 April Prince of Alternative Press noted how the song was both a "rallying cry" for teenagers against the prejudice placed on them by adults, and commentary on how adults like Way could adopt those prejudices.
 Josiah Gogarty of GQ also perceived "Teenagers" as a self-referential look at the band's own teenage fanbase.

 The song's lyrics also address teenage violence and gun crime.
 Andy Greenwald of Spin interpreted the track as Way taking the role of a military recruiter drafting teenagers, while Sia Michel of The New York Times observed how it blamed teenage violence on adults.
 In an interview with NME, Way brought up the Smiths song "The Headmaster Ritual", which Weingarten called a "direct lyrical influence" on "Teenagers" due to their similar lyrical depictions of violence in schools.
 He also acknowledged the severity of gun crime among teenagers in the United States, and explained how the track "almost didn't fit on the record, but it's a topic that's so important to our culture".